Bowling Club

 A significant effort was made to clear and relocate the excess.
 To facilitate this, we temporarily removed several panels along the south fence and brought in a TLB along with a couple of trucks.

-In total, 13 truckloads of green waste were transported to the Bushman's green waste site, where it will be recycled into compost.
+In total, 13 truckloads of green waste were transported to the Bushman's green waste site during this phase, where it will be recycled into compost.

 Phase 6: The hidden rubble tip